We protect people and the businesses they run.™

 Note: Some companies use an “inspection lane” and perform an “A” service every time the vehicle returns to the maintenance facility.

-PM D service is either a scheduled rebuild or replacement of a major component (e.g., engine, transmission, axle) or a “special” service.
+PM D Service is either a scheduled rebuild or replacement of a major component (e.g., engine, transmission, axle) or a “special” service.
 Examples of “special service” are seasonal service (winterization or summerization) and scheduled upgrade services.
-Scheduling of D services varies by company.
+Scheduling of "D" services varies by company.
 The “D” designation may or may not be used, depending on the company.

 Companies continue the lettering system based on their needs.
 Some companies go as far as PM L.

-Trailer inspections
+Trailer Inspections

-T1 or TA services are scheduled every 3 months.
+T1 or TA Services are scheduled every 3 months.
 This PM service includes an inspection and lubrication, including a check of (at a minimum) the lights, tires, brakes, coupling devices, safety equipment, and any other “systems” (refrigeration unit, sliding axles, etc.).

-T2 or TB PMs are scheduled every six months.
+T2 or TB Services are scheduled every six months.
 This PM service includes all the items of a T1 and a more in-depth inspection, as well as additional maintenance (pulling off hubcaps to check grease condition, retorquing lugs, etc.).

-T3 or TC services are normally scheduled annually.
+T3 or TC Services are normally scheduled annually.
 These include all the inspection and maintenance included in a T1 and T2 service, along with more extensive maintenance such as an alignment or complete brake overhaul.
 Some carriers will also perform the periodic (annual) inspection required under §396.17 as part of the Type T3 service.

 Don't forget the auxiliaries!
 Auxiliary power units (APUs), refrigeration units, wet kits, hydraulic pony engines, and idle reduction equipment all need to undergo the same scheduling process as the vehicles and trailers.
 The maintenance scheduling for these units can be rolled into the vehicle they are associated with.
-Examples would be servicing the wet kit on a vehicle each time the vehicle is serviced and servicing an APU as part of an annual inspection.
+Examples would be servicing the wet kit on a vehicle each time the vehicle is serviced and servicing an APU as part of an annual inspection

-Inspection lane
+Inspection Lane

 An inspection lane is a designated lane or shop bay where vehicles entering and/or exiting the facility must check in or out.
 When a vehicle enters the inspection lane, a technician will do an inspection.
 An inspection lane can be used to serve as a location to perform “A” inspections, if the truck is due for one, or it can be used strictly as a screening location.